-If you receive or discover a bomb threat, IMMEDIATELY DIAL 3411 TO REPORT IT TO PUBLIC SAFETY.
+If you receive or discover a bomb threat, IMMEDIATELY DIAL 734-973-3411 or 3411 from a college phone TO REPORT IT TO PUBLIC SAFETY.
 If you have someone calling in a bomb threat, ask the questions on the Bomb Threat Checklist and fill in as much information as you are able to obtain.